adetalhouet/distributed-cloud-native-application/README.md

 ### Create a managed cluster set

-In order to manage the various K8S clusters, we create a `ManagedClusterSet` called **5g-core** in Red Hat Advanced Cluster Management.
+In order to manage the various K8S clusters, we create a `ManagedClusterSet` called **online-boutique** in Red Hat Advanced Cluster Management.
 To add clusters in this clusterSet, we need to add the following label `cluster.open-cluster-management.io/clusterset=online-boutique` to the `ManagedClusters` to import.

 This clusterSet is then bound to a specific namespace, using a `ManagedClusterSetBinding`.
 This allows ACM to take action in these clusters through that namespace.
 In our case, we will bound the clusterSet to `openshift-gitops` namespace, as this is where we will deploy ArgoCD ApplicationSet.